vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## vmafPath
-When set, it runs the VMAF calculator for the videos saved under the provided directory path.
+When set, it runs the VMAF calculator for the video files saved under the provided directory path.

 *Type*: `string`